cosminadrianpopescu/azul/api.md

 #### get_mode_mappings

-Returns all the azul mappings
+Returns all the vesper mappings

 #### user_input